covao/DonkeyCar_Raspi_Simulink/README.md

 # Implementation of DonkeyCar's deep learning model on RaspberryPi using MATLAB/Simulink

-## MATLAB command to download and open the demo (MATLAB live script)
+## MATLAB command to download and open the demo
 ```
 mkdir('./donkeycar_raspi');
 cd('./donkeycar_raspi');